UFC Fight Night: Silva vs. Irvin

 UFC Fight Night: Silva vs. Irvin (also known as UFC Fight Night 14) was a mixed martial arts event held by the Ultimate Fighting Championship (UFC) on July 19, 2008, at the Palms Casino Resort in Las Vegas, Nevada.

 Background

 The main event marked Anderson "The Spider" Silva's first foray into the Light Heavyweight division, facing James "The Sandman" Irvin.
 After the fight, Irvin tested positive for methadone and oxymorphone.

 This card was put together on an unusually short notice, it was an attempt to compete with rival promotion Affliction's PPV premiere.

 The bout between Anthony Johnson and Kevin Burns ended in controversy.
 Referee Steve Mazzagatti awarded Burns the victory after Johnson fell to the ground following an eyepoke, despite the fact that Mazzagatti warned Burns several times during the fight about fouls.
 Johnson appealed the decision to the NSAC, but it was ultimately rejected.

 The event was broadcast in the U.S. and Canada on Spike, and in the UK on Setanta Sports 2.

 Results

 Bonus awards

-At the end of the night, the UFC awarded $25,000 to each of the fighters who received one of these three awards.
+The following fighters received $25,000 bonuses.